Cloud Providers

 1. Generating Deployable Code

-Running the command wasp build generates deployable code for the whole app in the .wasp/build/ directory.
+Running the command wasp build generates deployable code for the whole app in the .wasp/out/ directory.

 wasp build